Code-Institute-Submissions/Garathd-milestone-project-2/readme.md

 ## Testing
-This web app was tested using Firefox and a Galaxy S5 and was tested both manually and using Jasmine Unit Testing The Unit tests can be run by uncommenting the testing code in the index.html and advanced.html pages header section.
+This web app was tested using Firefox and a Galaxy S5 and was tested both manually and using Jasmine Unit Testing The Unit tests can be run by uncommenting the testing code in the index.html and advanced.html pages header section in the devlop branch of thiw web app.

 I needed to include validation on the search fields to only allow alphanumeric entry as I noticed when I typed and searched &&& it changed the API url.

 ### Homepage Tests